 – Heat maps show users focused on areas with images and prices more than on the details or description of a product.

 – The emotional engagement of users at different stages varies with which type of app is being used.
-Like, a food delivery app (Pizza Pizza) showed the highest emotional engagement at the end of selecting the pizza, whereas for a hotel app (Hyatt) it showed the most senior levels when the app was launched.
+Like, a food delivery app (Pizza Pizza) showed the highest emotional engagement at the end of selecting the pizza, whereas a hotel app (Hyatt) showed the most senior levels when the app was launched.

 Being able to have such insights into user behavior can allow app developers to design apps that can cater to users’ needs.
 Using eye tracking to test and understand the mobile user experience in apps for games, advertising, and e-commerce provides unique insights into the design and function of your products.

-Advantages of such techniques let you know about:
+The advantages of such techniques let you know about:

-- How users interact with the interface- the buttons, the icons or switches
+- How users interact with the interface- the buttons, the icons, or switches

 - Why some features of the app are never used